All Guides

 Standing under the Northern Lights for the first time is something I genuinely cannot put into words.
 One moment the sky is dark and still, and then suddenly the lights appear.
 It is absolutely magical.

-I have chased the aurora four times: Iceland in January 2024, Norway in December 2024, Norway again in 2025, and Finland in November 2025.
-Every trip has been different — Iceland's glacier beaches, Norway's dramatic fjords, Finland's snow-covered forests.
-There is truly no wrong choice here.
+I have been lucky enough to chase the aurora three times now!
+Iceland in January 2024, Norway in December 2024, and Finland in November 2025.
+Every single trip has blown me away in a completely different way.
+Iceland's glacier beaches, Norway's dramatic fjords, Finland's snow-covered forests... there is truly no wrong choice here.

-Along the way I've learned how to read a cloud forecast at midnight, which hotels will wake you when the lights appear, and why you should always carry a spare camera battery.
-Everything I know is in this guide.
+Along the way I've picked up so much: how to read a cloud forecast at midnight, which hotels will actually wake you up when the lights appear, and why you should always bring an extra camera battery (trust me on that one!).
+I've packed everything I know into this guide, and I'm so excited to help you plan your own aurora adventure!

 01